g3eky/cube/README.md

 ./cube
 ```

-This will open a window with a teal background.
+This will open a window with a rotating colored cube.
 Press ESC to close the window.

 ## Version Control